HinaChoudhry/Pawfect-Pets/README.md

 In Settings, add Heroku to the list of allowed hosts and localhost using the following - `“ALLOWED_HOSTS = ["<heroku appname>.herokuapp.com", "localhost"]”`
 * Push the changes to GitHub
-* Then push the Heroku by using `heroku git:remote -a <heroku appname>`
+* Then push to Heroku by using `heroku git:remote -a <heroku appname>`
 * Push the app to GitHub using -`git push heroku master` and Heroku should now build the app.

 * Next, On the Heroku Website, go the deploy selection of the relevant app
-* When selected and connect click ‘enable automatic deploys' and GitHub should now automatically push changes to Heroku too
+* When selected and connected, click ‘enable automatic deploys' and GitHub should now automatically push changes to Heroku too

-* Amazon AWS was used to store both static and media files of the website –
+Amazon AWS was used to store both static and media files of the website –
 * Create an AWS Account and/or sign in
     * To create a bucket search for the aws s3 service
     * Click on ‘create bucket’